kean/Pulse/README.md

 <br/>
 <img width="2100" alt="01" src="https://user-images.githubusercontent.com/1567433/184552586-dd8cce3a-7ae1-494d-bbe9-41cfb1617c50.png">

-**Pulse** is a powerful logging system for Apple Platforms.
+[**Pulse**](https://kean.blog/pulse/home) is a powerful logging system for Apple Platforms.
 Native.
 Built with SwiftUI.

-Record and inspect logs and `URLSession` network requests right from your iOS app using Pulse Console.
-Share and view logs in Pulse macOS app.
-Logs are recorded locally and never leave your device.
-[Learn more](https://kean.blog/pulse/home).
+Record and inspect logs and `URLSession` network requests right from your iOS app.
+Shared logs and view them in [Pulse Pro](https://kean.blog/pulse/pro) or use remote logging to see them in real-time.
+Logs are stored locally and never leave your devices.

-> Try [Get](https://github.com/kean/Get), a web API client built using async/await with first-class Pulse integration

 ## Sponsors 💖